garrettgoodstein/SpaceJumper/README.md

 Q) What's the point of the game?

 A) You control the prince and you tap on a planet you would like to go.
-You keep tapping away while nejoying the background music and the handdrawn artwork.
+You keep tapping away while enjoying the background music and the hand drawn artwork.
 You don't have to do multiple taps, swipes, or any fancy finger movement.
 A simple tap will do.

 Q) How is this a game if it has no objectives, missions, or scores?

-A)  We believe the game itself is playable because its simple premise will entice users to come back, do some jumps, and go back to their lives.
+A)  We believe the game itself is playable because its simple premise will entice users to come back, do some jumps, and go back to their regular lives.
+Planet exploration via jumps is addicting.

 ## Conclusion